PolicyEngine/policyengine-uk/docs/summary/VARIABLE_STATS.md

 - is_child:
   - Type: bool
   - Entity: person
-  - Description: Whether this person is a child
+  - Description: Is a child
   - Mean: 0.20955580036853289
   - Median: 0.0
   - Stddev: 0.41734889359818766